afisman/local-hardhat-games/README.md

 }
 ```

 Now when you call `win` on `Game1` you will see `22` show up in your local hardhat node.
-This will happen even if the transaction reverts!
+This will happen even if the transaction reverts!# local-hardhat-games